zowe/community/Project Management/PI Planning/22PI4 Planning/PI Planning Preparation by Squad/Zowe CLI Squad - 22PI4 Objectives.md

 We will complete the migration of the remaining CLI-related projects.
 - Core CLI
 - Plugins (IMS, MQ, CICS)
-- Other: Perf-timing, zos-make, zowe-tasks
+- [STRETCH] Other: Perf-timing, zos-make, zowe-tasks

-## SDK: Enhance the Python SDK (carryover)
-As a Python developer, I want the Python SDK to fully support Zowe V2 Team Configuration files.
-#### CLI Squad Plan:
-We will continue to review and deliver contributions to achieve feature parity with the Node.js SDK in terms of Zowe V2 profile support.

 ## CLI: Address upvoted issues
 As a Zowe CLI user, I want my upvoted request to be addressed in a timely manner.